Notice of Meeting:

 2 The purpose of this report is to inform Dunedin City Council’s Planning and Environment Committee of the interim governance arrangements to oversee the preparation of the FDS in the period leading to the 2022 local government elections.
 It also seeks endorsement for DCC to assume the lead coordinator role in the partnership of DCC, ORC and mana whenua.
 Finally, the report also sets out the project management arrangements that will steer the project through to completion in late 2024.

-a) Endorses the recommendation that DCC acts as lead coordinator in the preparation of the Dunedin Future Development Strategy and Implementation Plan, subject to endorsement of Otago Regional Council.
+That the Committee: a) Endorses the recommendation that DCC acts as lead coordinator in the preparation of the Dunedin Future Development Strategy and Implementation Plan, subject to endorsement of Otago Regional Council. b) Notes the interim governance arrangement for the period leading to the 2022 local government elections. c) Notes the project management arrangements that are proposed to endure throughout the preparation of the Future Development Strategy and Implementation Plan. |

 BACKGROUND